FWasik/Parcel-App/README.md

 # Parcel App

-Parcal App is application which simulates working with parcel machine and sending or received packages.
+Parcal App is an application which simulates working with parcel machine and sending or received packages.
 Also app allows to return packages.
 Parcel App delievers basic authentication and autorization.
 All these functionalities are delievered by Firebase and Firestore.
 App uses Bloc and Hydrated Bloc to manage and persist states.
 These libraries are used for packages, user state, returns, fonts, themes and language (Parcel App supports internationalization with Polish and English languages).
-Google Maps API is also included in app for searching parcel machines.
+Google Maps API is also included in an app for searching parcel machines.

 ## Technologies, libraries and APIs